sayolove/ngu-guide/src/content/docs/en/chapters/chapter-2.md

 - After obtaining some AVSP gear, defeating Boss 100, and starting T4’s unlock puzzle, it can be a good time to complete Micro-CBlock: 5 Basic Challenges and 1 24H Challenge
 - During Micro-CBlock, you complete challenges quickly by focusing on features that push bosses and increase your Number, like Wandoos, Augmentations, Time Machine, and Blood Number.
 It’s suggested to do 15 minute rebirths to optimize number gain.
     - During your challenges, you can also be progressing the T4 unlock puzzle.
-    - For T4 unlock puzzle spoilers, see Appendix: T4 Unlock Puzzle
+    - For T4 unlock puzzle spoilers, see [Secrets & Spoilers: T4 Unlock Puzzle](/en/spoilers/t4-puzzle)

 ### LRB to Mega/T4
 After defeating Boss 100, getting some AVSP gear, and finishing the Micro-CBlock, it can be a good time to do your first long rebirth (LRB)